6 myths about probiotics explained

 There is a common misconception that probiotics kept in the fridge are better than those that are shelf-stable.
 Now this may have been the case in the past, but modern sophisticated freeze-drying techniques such as lyophilisation ensure that the probiotics remain viability at room temperature.
 Remember with shelf stability of your probiotics comes the convenience to travel with them, keep them at your desk or even at your bedside table so you don't forget them in the morning!
 So don’t just automatically walk to the fridge when looking for a probiotic, go looking on the shelf instead.

-4. Wait to Finish Your Antibiotics Course
+4. Wait to Finish Your Antibiotics Course.

 5. One Size Fits All.

 When it comes to supporting different health conditions with probiotics, the answer is a resounding no!
 Different probiotics actually have different properties and benefits for human health.
-For example, lots of research supports the idea that Saccharomyces boulardii is great for supporting gut health in those with diarrhoea, and research into members of the Bifidobacterium genus have shown they can be great for supporting regular bowels.
+For example, lots of research supports the idea that the strain Saccharomyces boulardii is great for supporting gut health in those with diarrhoea, and research into members of the Bifidobacterium genus have shown they can be great for supporting regular bowels.
 Humans are complex creatures and so are the friendly bacteria that reside in us, so it makes sense to go for a product which is specifically designed for your condition, whether that be bloating, problems with the immune system, and many other health conditions.
 Take your pick!

 6. Cheap = Good Value.